 The curriculum, which is currently being revised to align with NCAS, is grounded in inquiry, Assured Learning Experiences and specific vocabulary.

-Middle School students have the opportunity to experience such art processes as printmaking, drawing, painting, and using technology applications to make art, sculpture.
+Middle School students have the opportunity to experience such art processes as printmaking, drawing, painting, and using technology applications to make art, and creating three dimensional art.

 The middle school music curriculum includes classroom instruction for all students in grade 8 and is aligned with State and National Standards to ensure a comprehensive and sequentially appropriate experience.
 The elective program includes band, orchestra, and choral ensembles.
 Further extension and enrichment of the curriculum is offered through co-curricular ensembles: jazz band, select string, and vocal ensembles.